arnavp1/Coup/README.md

-Here's a `README.md` for your GitHub project:

----

 # Coup Game (Python Implementation)

 Welcome to the **Coup Game** repository!
 This project provides two versions of the popular card game **Coup**, implemented in Python.
 You can play either a multiplayer version with friends or a single-player version against AI opponents.